Skip to Content

 Obedience training is vital in helping your Pitbull understand your expectations.
 Many new dog owners believe a week or two of training after bringing their dog home is enough.
 Not so!

 You’ll need to show consistent training for months to help your dog learn all the basic and advanced commands he needs to be well-behaved.
-Leaving training half done means your Pittie has not mastered the commands, and you’ll have to keep starting over.

 Consistency also refers to employing the same terminology to seek a specific behavior from your Pitbull.
-Otherwise, you’ll confuse your doggo and think he’s disobedient when in reality, he’s confused.
+Otherwise, you’ll confuse your doggo and think he’s disobedient when, in reality, he’s confused.

 Aversive Training Techniques